• Skip to primary navigation

 There’s no storage of chores for kids to do around the house for money.

-Is cleaning the bathroom is your most hated of chores?
+Is cleaning the bathroom your most hated of chores?
 Soap grime and cluttered make-up aren’t fun.
-Towels are often thrown on the ground just waiting to collect mold.
+Towels are often thrown on the ground, just waiting to collect mold.

 Teenagers should be able to clean their own bathrooms.
 This will give them a great appreciation for you and cleaning maintenance workers in general.
 They’ll see that cleaning up after them in the bathroom isn’t always fun.
 They can learn that mold, soap grime, and dirt accumulate if you don’t clean it up.